Please read this entire document to avoid having your posts rejected!

 Summarizes any specific request in your own words (no direct quotes from potential clients).

 Includes the cost of any event, rental, or item that has a fee.
-Costs listed on an attachment, by a link, or within an embedded graphic are not sufficient.
+Costs (or any other required details) listed on an attachment, by a link, or within an embedded (in-line) graphic are not sufficient.

 Includes the pay range for employment opportunities (California's salary transparency law requires this).